CodeItQuick/CodeItQuick.github.io/_posts/2025-01-30-What-Separates-10x-Codebase-From-Ordinary-One.md

 Refactoring as we go is a key to keeping a codebase in at least as good a state as the current developers will allow.
 Improving the ability of the developers to produce readable, testable code.
 Improve the naming in the codebase.
 Create proper abstractions with smaller functions.
 Remove any dead code.
 Add meaningful error messages.
 Improve the logging of errors.
-These are all low hanging fruit of improving a codebase.
+These are all low-hanging fruit of improving a codebase.
 Gradual addition of code can create these improvements.

 ## Invest in Developer Productivity

 Teach developers new ways of collaborative working.
 Introduce concepts such as pair programming, and ensembling.
-This better communication is the real benefit of these changes.
+This improves communication is the real benefit of these changes.
 Automate the repetitive tasks involved, especially around tasks necessary to deploy.
 Developers must optimize their local development environment.
 Improve knowledge sharing and documentation through pair programming, ADRS, public documentation around APIs.
 Reduce the amount of tribal knowledge necessary to work in the codebase.

 ## Make Code Quality a Team-Wide Priority

-Realizing the benefit of high quality code has to be a high priority.
-Testing is often a focal point that allow developers to rally around automation.
+Realizing the benefit of quality code has to be a high priority.
+Testing is often a focal point that allows developers to rally around automation.
 The more automated testing the quicker the team can release.
 Review all code at least once.
-Introduce collaborative ways of working such as pair programming and ensembling.
-Establish definitions of done and work to automate the quality checks.
+Establish "definitions of done" and work to automate the quality checks.

 ## Conclusion: The Competitive Advantage of a 10x Codebase